 The first step is a professional assessment and evaluation of the damage.
-Here, we draw on our experience with suitable remediation techniques and our knowledge of how various factors are interconnected and what effects a measure potentially has.
+Here, we draw on our experience with suitable remediation techniques and our knowledge of how various factors are interconnected.
+We also consider what effects a measure will potentially have.
 Throughout the entire recovery process, it’s vital that all changes are recognised quickly and addressed accordingly.
-In addition to perfect organisation and good leadership, the right recovery materials are also decisive.
+In addition to perfect organisation and good leadership, the right recovery materials are decisive.
 Carefully documenting our interventions and ensuring full traceability is a point of pride.
-Our digital inventory tool compiles a record of the progress and the location of all objects recovered.
+Our digital inventory tool compiles a record of the status and location of all objects recovered.
 This ensures legal certainty and transparency vis-à-vis third parties (insurance companies, conservator-restorers).
 Having detailed documentation also protects against loss of materials and data.

 - Measures to minimise damage and loss

 - Interim and external storage of intact materials